 Young people from all backgrounds may be tempted to smoke, drink and take drugs.
 Your biggest worry may be the risk to your children from drugs and alcohol.
-This concern can lead you believe that:
+This concern can lead you to believe that:

 - Using any kind of drug automatically leads to addiction

 - If your kids use drugs then you are bad parents

 - That everyone else sees drug use as evil